 Wait, surely there is the Constitution!
 The Constitution can save us!
 But then some squinty-eyed analyst will tell you that it is all only words on paper.
 Chem-lab 101: Words; Paper.

 Of course, any reflective reading of this great document will reveal ink distilled from centuries of thought, experience, struggle and wisdom.
 And yes, the words have no meaning - except that provided by a society with a beating heart which understands and undertakes to institutionalize the ideas, ideals and mechanisms inscribed there.

 Recently, a high-level Officer, charged in service to the people, vowed allegiance to The Constitution.
 And in the next breath he said this: “we have to recognize that we can no longer allow (Julian) Assange and his colleagues the latitude to use free speech values against us.” … “they pretended that America’s First Amendment freedoms shield them from justice,” …“they may have believed that, but they are wrong.” … “To give them the space to crush us with misappropriated secrets is a perversion of what our great Constitution stands for.
 It ends now.”

 And so we stand by with breaking hearts as the Constitution is painted-over with layer upon layer of nonsense and agressive nihilism.
 We can cry, but we must try to remember what democracy was about.
-Presist, on the far-side of heartbreak there can be light.
+Presist!
+On the far-side of heartbreak there shall be light.